jaeseopark/custom-cra-template/README.md

-# react-imf
+# imf-web

-react-imf is an iMessage client you can run in your browser.
+imf-web is an iMessage client you can run in your browser.
 The app is targeted towards hybrid computer users who use both Mac and Windows.
 You must own an iCloud-enabled device to use as the proxy.

 <img src="https://user-images.githubusercontent.com/20038316/139573787-503d238b-ab1e-4f83-b376-e9049ea3d22d.png" />